The Alchemy of Adaptation: From Book to Screen

 *Subject to Adjustment

-Power-Point presentation: “The Alchemy of Adaptation.”
+PowerPoint presentation: “The Alchemy of Adaptation.”
 General discussion.
 Is every book, play, and true story appropriate or feasible for adaptation?
-Overview of Dramatic Screenplay structure.
+A journey through the lens of a screenwriter as they consider source material.
+What is the appeal?
+What are the pitfalls?

 Assignment: Complete the Hauge template and bring to class.
 Please email your work to me before class, as we will project it on screen for all to read and discuss.
 If you do not choose to have your work discussed in class, please let me know.
 However, do know that writers evolve most when exposing their work to feedback.